AzatKaya1/KiCad-ESP32-S3-Custom-DevBoard/README.md

 ![3D Render](Images/RENDER4.png)
 ## 📌 Project Overview
 This project is an advanced, production-ready development board based on the **ESP32-S3-WROOM-1** module.
 It was designed with a focus on signal integrity, power stability, and professional hardware standards.
-The design features a **4-layer PCB stackup**, optimized RF performance, and high-speed differential signal routing.
+The design features a 4-layer PCB stackup, optimized RF performance, and high-speed differential signal routing.

 ## 🛠 Technical Specifications